Quantization of Lorentzian free BV theories: factorization algebra vs algebraic quantum field theory: Quantizations and comparison

 \section{Quantizations and comparison}

 In this section we shall present two a priori different approaches to the quantization of a natural collection $(F_M, Q_M, (-,-)_M, W_M)_{M \in \Loc_m}$ of free BV theories.
-First, in Subsection~\ref{subsec:BV-quant} we shall construct a time-orderable prefactorization algebra $\F \in \tPFA$ by deforming the ordinary differential of the symmetric algebra $\Sym (\FFF_\cc(M)[1])$ generated by linear observables with the so-called BV Laplacian, as prescribed by the BV formalism \cite{CG, CG2}.
+First, in Subsection~\ref{subsec:BV-quant} we shall construct a time-orderable prefactorization algebra $\F \in \tPFA$ by deforming the ordinary differential of the symmetric algebra $\Sym (\FFF_\cc(M)[1])$ generated by linear observables with the BV Laplacian, as prescribed by the BV formalism \cite{CG, CG2}.
 Second, in Subsection \ref{subsec:star-prod} we shall construct an AQFT $\A \in \AQFT$ by deforming the commutative multiplication of $\Sym (\FFF_\cc(M)[1]) \in \dgAlg_\bbC$ to the non-commutative Moyal-Weyl star product.
 These two constructions involve different input data.
 More specifically, the time-orderable prefactorization algebra $\F \in \tPFA$ relies only on the natural $(-1)$-shifted fiber metric $(-,-)$ through the natural $(-1)$-shifted Poisson structure $\tau_{(-1)}$ (except for the time-slice axiom), while the AQFT $\A \in \AQFT$ relies also on the natural Green's witness $W$ through the natural unshifted Poisson structure $\tau_{(0)}$.
-Last, we shall show in Subsection~\ref{subsec:comp} that, when both $(-,-)$ and $W$ are given, the natural Dirac pairing $\tau_D$ leads to an isomorphism $T: \F \to \F_\A$ in $\tPFA$ to the time-orderable prefactorization algebra $\F_\A \in \tPFA$ canonically associated with $\A \in \AQFT$, see~\cite{FA-vs-AQFT}. \sk
+Last, we shall show in Subsection~\ref{subsec:comp} that, when both $(-,-)$ and $W$ are given, the natural Dirac pairing $\tau_D$ leads to an isomorphism $T: \F \to \F_\A$ in $\tPFA$ to the time-orderable prefactorization algebra $\F_\A \in \tPFA$ canonically associated with $\A \in \AQFT$, see~\cite{FA-vs-AQFT}.
+Let us mention that the deformation parameter $\hbar > 0$ will not be formal in our constructions below.
+Indeed, all expansions in powers of $\hbar$ that appear later on actually stop at finite order, see for instance the comment after \eqref{eqn:star-prod}. \sk

 As a preparatory step, let us present a geometric construction that will be used frequently in the rest of the paper. \begin{lem} Let $\und{f} = (f_1,\dots,f_n): \und{M}=(M_1,\dots,M_n) \to N$ be a time-ordered tuple in $\Loc_m$ of length $n \geq 2$.
 Then there exist $M \in \Loc_m$, $f: M \to N$ in $\Loc_m$ and a time-ordered tuple $\und{f}^\prime = (f^\prime_1,\dots,f^\prime_{n-1}): (M_1,\ldots,M_{n-1}) \to M$ in $\Loc_m$ of length $n-1$ such that $(f,f_n): (M,M_n) \to N$ is a time-ordered pair in $\Loc_m$ and $f \circ f_i^\prime = f_i$, for all $i=1,\ldots,n-1$.
 In short, each time-ordered $n$-tuple $\und{f}: \und{M} \to N$, for $n\geq 2$, admits a factorization